 Tillotson, G.H.R.
 Mughal India.
 San Francisco: Chronicle Books, 1990.
 42-47.

-Revitalisation of Humayun's Tomb Gardens: Archival Movie
+Revitalisation of Humayun's Tomb Garden: Archival Movie

 Quicktime movie presentation of the Revitalisation of Humayun Tomb Gardens undertaken by the Aga Khan Trust for Culture.
 The objective of the project was to revitalise the gardens, pathways, fountains and water channels of the chahar-bagh, or four-part paradise garden surrounding Humayun Tomb in Delhi, according to the original plans of the builders.
 Site works encompassed a variety of disciplines, including archaeology, conservation science and hydraulic engineering.